Wollivan/SquadronLeader/FAQ.md

 ### Does a critical hit do more damage?

-The benefit of a critical hit is it's difficulty to dodge.
+The benefit of a critical hit is it's difficult to dodge.
 Think of it as a very accurate shot.
-But is still only deals 1 damage.

 It still only counts as one!